CARVE-ROBMOSYS/Yarp-SmartSoft-Integration/README.md

 SW components used to integrate YARP modules in SmartSoft

 # Organization
 - Bridges: This folder contains SmartSoft components aimed to work as specialized bridges between pure YARP executable and pure SmartSoft components.
 They translate a message from a framework to the other one, by following proper communication patterns on each side.

-Furtthermore, this folder contains two components to run the behaviour trees inside SmartSoft and a communication message to propagate the Tick from it to the skills.
+- BehaviorTrees: This folder contains a SmartSoft message defining the `tick` semantic and two SmartSoft components.
+The first component runs the behaviour trees and send the tick messages by mean of the query pattern.
+The second component, the `TickManager` receives the tick requests from the engine and dispatch them to the actual skills.
+This components acts also as a bridge in case the requested skill is implemented in a different framework.

 - Integration: This folder contains the software library based on YARP which reproduce the RobMoSys communication pattern and some examples.
   - libYARP_smartsoft: the library itself.
 It implements the communication patterns by wrapping YARP components and it mimic SmartSoft API.
 The library depends on YARP and includes `<aceSmartSoft.hh>`header for some enum definition.